 Option 1: This course is a continuation of Option 1 in EN 474.
-Students will perform a variety of research tasks aimed at making them more aware of careers outside the field of teaching.
+The student will perform a variety of research tasks aimed at making the student more aware of careers outside the field of teaching.
 These tasks shall include discovering three career paths, observing workplaces, and interviewing successful professionals.
-The research will culminate in a job application portfolio and an essay describing each student's research experience and discoveries.
+The research will culminate in a job application portfolio and an essay describing the student's research experience and discoveries.
+The faculty supervisor will continue to assist the student in planning for the next step in the job market.

-Option 2: This course is a continuation of Option 2 in EN 474, with the first completed rough draft of the paper being due in the 6th week of the last semester of the student's program.
+Option 2: This course is a continuation of Option 2 in EN 474, with the first completed rough draft of the paper being due in the $6^{th}$ week of the last semester of the student's program.
 The final draft is due the last week of the same semester.
-Upon final departmental approval, the paper will be presented in a public venue.
+Upon final department approval, the paper will be presented in a public venue.
+The faculty supervisor will continue to assist the student in planning for the next step in his or her academic education.